2018 Alberta Party leadership election

 The 2018 Alberta Party leadership election occurred on February 27, 2018.
-It was triggered when outgoing Alberta Party leader Greg Clark announced on November 18, 2017, that he will be resigning as soon as his successor is chosen.
+It was triggered when outgoing Alberta Party leader Greg Clark announced on November 18, 2017, that he would be resigning as soon as his successor was chosen.
 According to published reports, Clark was pushed out by the party's board of directors as a result of a surge of former Progressive Conservatives joining the party following the PC party's merger into the United Conservative Party.
-While Clark initially stated that he was considering standing again for the leadership, he announced on December 14, 2017 that he will not be a candidate.
-The election is set to be held on February 27, 2018 after originally being scheduled to be on February 7.
+While Clark initially stated that he was considering standing again for the leadership, he announced on December 14, 2017, that he would not be a candidate.
+The election was then set to be held on February 27, 2018, after originally being scheduled for February 7.

 There was a $10,000 entry fee, $5,000 of which was a refundable performance bond.

 The election was conducted using a one member one vote preferential ballot.